NOTE: This essay contains spoilers.

 The film leaps forward to the Territorial Convention where Peabody places Stoddard’s name in nomination to represent the territory in Washington.
 There, the battle is fought with words rather than guns, primarily between Peabody and the cattle barons’ representative, Major Starbuckle (John Carradine).
 The exaggerations and outright lies perpetuated by Starbuckle are referred to today as “political spin” or “fake news.”
 Whatever term is used, democracy is undercut.

 But Stoddard is haunted by the notoriety that the killing of Valance has brought him and decides to withdraw from the convention.
 Doniphon shows up and privately confesses to a dejected Stoddard that he, not Stoddard, shot Valance from a dark alley with Pompey’s rifle.
-His actions hardly qualify as an honorable, face-to-face confrontation between good and evil.
+Doniphon’s actions hardly qualify as an honorable, face-to-face confrontation between good and evil.
+“Cold-blooded murder, but I can live with it,” he says.
 Stoddard, his conscience cleared, goes on to a stellar political career, boosted by his false reputation from which he continues to benefit.
 Meanwhile, Doniphon fades into obscurity.

 The flashback concludes.
 However, Scott, the current editor of The Shinbone Star, cites his preference for Western mythology and refuses to print the story.
 He utters the film’s best-known line: “When the legend becomes fact, print the legend.”
 One wonders what Peabody, with his passion for truth, would think of an editor who turns down a chance to set history straight.